nenadfilipovic/esp8266-micropython-ota/README.md

 In root folder yaota8266.bin will be created, save it somewhere.

-Go to micropython/port/esp8266 folder and run
+Go to micropython/port/esp8266 folder and run:

 ```
 make ota